 Steam is one of the most popular video gaming digital distribution services owned by Valve Corporation.
-In a couple of years, Steam has emerged as a very reliable gaming platform for purchasing and playing video games mostly for PC.
+In a couple of years, Steam has emerged as a very reliable gaming platform for purchasing and playing video games, mostly for PC.
 It offers digital rights management (DRM), multiplayer server connectivity, video streaming, social networking, and more for users.
-However, some of the unfortunate users are getting Steam Friends Network Unreachable Error on PC which is irritating a lot.
+However, some unfortunate users are getting Steam Friends Network Unreachable Error on PC, which is irritating a lot.

-Now, if you’re also experiencing the same, check out this troubleshooting guide to quickly fix it.
+If you’re also experiencing the same, check out this troubleshooting guide to fix it quickly.
 According to the Steam users, the ‘Friends List’ isn’t available even the internet connectivity is working well.
-The particular error is occurring even after signing into the account properly and refreshing the window multiple times.
+The particular error occurs even after signing into the account properly and refreshing the window multiple times.
 There are a couple of possible reasons behind this issue which include beta mode and cache issues.